bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 The Tracker can select one player to track.
 Depending on the options the Tracker can track a different person after each meeting or the Tracker tracks the same person for the whole game.
 An arrow points to the last tracked position of the player.
-The arrow updates it's position every few seconds (configurable).
+The arrow updates its position every few seconds (configurable).

 ### 遊戲選項
 | 名稱 | 描述